The communication theory is a simple statement proposed by S. F. Scudder that all living beings communicate through different communication methods.

 This point says that communication is a mechanical process that passes from one location to the other.
-It is a well-established fact that the one end is the sender from which the communication originates, and the receiver is where the communication terminates.
+It is a well-established fact that the one end is defined as the sender from which the communication originates, and the receiver is where the communication terminates.

-This viewpoint says that communication is unique and dependent on the interpretation of the individual.
+This viewpoint says that communication is unique and dependent on the interpretation of messages by the individual.
 The receiver is responsible for deriving his conclusion irrespective of the meaning with which the sender has sent.

 Theories of Communication